idea-kmi/LiteMap/sites/multi/all/language/README.txt

 it	Italian
 de	German

-2. Copy the language files from inside the default 'en' language folder into you new folder.
+2. Copy the language files from inside the default 'en' language folder into your new folder.

 3. Inside any given language file, each item is set up as a key/value pair, in the form key='value'.
 You must translate/change only the values on the right hand side, NEVER change the key name on the left.

-4.Change the language variables in the config file: $CFG->language = 'en'; and $CFG->defaultcountry = "United Kingdom"; to reflect your new language of choice.
+4.Either change the language variables in the config file: $CFG->language = 'en' to a new default.
-The $CFG->language setting must match the folder name for your new language.
+The $CFG->language setting must match the folder name for your new language; Or add a new flag to the interface to allow user's to switch languages to your new language.
+There is a flags sub-folder in the images folder with many flag options.
+The value of the new flag must be the two letter folder name for your new language options.

 NB: Some HTML is mixed up in the language files especially in the language heavy areas like the About and the Help pages.
 The languagecore.php file contains the node and link names